Skip to main content

 Peckforton Castle, Cheshire

-Built around 1850, this medieval-style castle was given Grade I listed status in 1952.
+Built around 1850, this medieval-style castle in England was given Grade I listed status in 1952.
 At Peckforton Castle you can expect a luxurious stay with mod-cons including underfloor heating and 24-hour in-room dining, all set within the original features of the hotel.
 With accessible bedrooms available and a choice of fine dining, you can expect turrets, towers and four-poster beds.

 Roch Castle, Pembrokeshire